dsprenkels/ws2812b_attiny13/README.md

-# WS2812B driver fot the attiny13
+# WS2812B driver for the attiny13

 The attiny13 is one of the cheapest and easy to use microcontrollers that you can probably find.
 It's a good solution when you only need to do a really simple task.
 This "library" supplies a function that can send talk to a single WS2812B led.